baileygranam/rn-countdown-component/README.md

 Defines whether the countdown should start automatically or not.
 Defaults to `true`.

 ### `format`
-The format of the time to display on the timer component.
+The format of the time to display on the countdown component.
 Allowed types are, 'hours', 'minutes', and 'seconds'.

 ### `strokeColor`
 The `strokeColor` prop determines the color of the stroke of the progress circle.
 A `string` is the type.